St. Elmo's fire: In television

 On the children's television series The Mysterious Cities of Gold (1982), episode four shows St. Elmo's fire affecting the ship as it sailed past the Strait of Magellan.
 The real-life footage at the end of the episode has snippets of an interview with Japanese sailor Fukunari Imada, whose comments were translated to: "Although I've never seen St. Elmo's fire, I'd certainly like to.
 It was often considered a bad omen, as it played havoc with compasses and equipment".
 The TV series also referred to St. Elmo's fire as being a bad omen during the cartoon.
 The footage was captured as part of his winning solo yacht race in 1981.

 On the American television series Rawhide, in a 1959 episode titled "Incident of the Blue Fire", cattle drovers on a stormy night see St. Elmo's fire glowing on the horns of their steers, which the men regard as a deadly omen.
 St. Elmo's fire is also referenced in a 1965 episode of Bonanza in which religious pilgrims staying on the Cartwright property believe an experience with St. Elmo's fire is the work of Satan.

+On The Waltons episode "The Grandchild" (1977), Mary Ellen witnesses St. Elmo's Fire while running through the woods.